tob4n/Obscure/README.md

 # Obscure

-A Paper plugin for Minecraft that dynamically hides player name tags when they're behind occluding blocks.
+A Paper plugin for Minecraft that dynamically hides player name tags when behind occluding blocks.

 ## Requirements